 Originally, it was hinted that France could be exempted from a 14-day quarantine, but the government later confirmed that was not the case.

-However, this latest “air bridge” announcement gives hope that people arriving from certain countries (including, once again, France), plus Britons returning from holiday, may not have to follow the strict quarantine measure; it has been suggested that anyone who breaks the quarantine could be subject to a fine of £1,000.
+However, one of the latest “air bridge” announcemenmts gives hope that people arriving from certain countries (including, once again, France), plus Britons returning from holiday, may not have to follow the strict quarantine measure; it has been suggested that anyone who breaks the quarantine could be subject to a fine of £1,000.

-The first suggestion of "‘air bridges", made by Grant Shapps earlier this week, sparked cautious optimism across the travel industry, including from travel trade association ABTA.
-AITO, however, issued a more critical response to the announcement: “Our fingers have been badly burnt by earlier off-the-cuff comments by Mr Shapps, and this Government, unfortunately, has a record of making grand statements only to retract or change them substantially a day or so later,” said Director of AITO Noel Josephides.
+The first suggestion of "‘air bridges", made by Grant Shapps, sparked cautious optimism across the travel industry, including from travel trade association ABTA.
+AITO, the Association of Independent Tour Operators, however, issued a more critical response to the announcement: “Our fingers have been badly burnt by earlier off-the-cuff comments by Mr Shapps, and this Government, unfortunately, has a record of making grand statements only to retract or change them substantially a day or so later,” said director of AITO, Noel Josephides.

 - Nick Trend: Half-baked 'air bridges' scheme has only brought more confusion for British holidaymakers